2013 Saw The Lie Of Al Gore’s Global Warming Frozen Solidby NTEB News Desk |

 He said trying to break through ice that was too thick would be 'like driving your car into a brick wall'.
 Just before 5am on Wednesday, Australia deployed a The Snow Dragon to free the group into open water.

-French vessel L'Astrolabe was sent out for back up, alongside Australia's Aurora Australis, which is carrying food and first aid professionals.
+vessel L'Astrolabe was sent out for back up, alongside Australia's

 After two days being stranded, passengers hoped to be rescued by the Snow Dragon as it powered through horrific conditions. source - Daily Mail UK